 Over 40?
 Here Are 9 Clever Memory Exercises to Start Doing Today

 Yes, some of these are fun!
-Here are tips to "exercise" this super organ—your brilliant brain.
+Here are neurology and brain scientists' tips to "exercise" this super organ—your brilliant brain.

-Here are memory exercises and other tricks that Dr. Zwerling and some of her brain science colleagues say can serve as “body builders” for the brain.
+Below, Dr. Zwerling and some of her brain science colleagues share memory exercises and other expert-backed strategies they say can serve as “body builders” for the brain.

 Senior man reading book while relaxing on bed at home